utilitywarehouse/wiresteward/README.md

 - Configuring routes for the subnets allowed by the server thus it needs NET_ADMIN capabilities.

-To try it one can simply:
+To try it one can:
 ```
 wiresteward -agent -config=path-to-config.json
 ```